 Patients incur costs for care in several forms: payments for transportation, copayments for care itself, and the value of time.
 Time is spent traveling to, waiting for, and obtaining care.
 Here we present a brief discussion of how to measure these costs.

 Transportation costs may be captured in several ways.
 In many cases it makes sense simply to survey patients directly about expenditures for public transportation or taxicabs.
 The average for a few visits may be used to estimate the cost of remaining trips.
 A second approach estimates costs based on the actual travel distance.
 Patients are surveyed to determine the number of miles traveled, and a cost is assigned at a constant rate per mile.
 A commonly used rate is published by the IRS.
 A related method involves measuring the straight-line distance between the patient’s home and the place of service, or between the centroids of the zip codes of the patient’s home and the place of service.
 For further discussion of this method, see Estimating Travel Costs.
-Finally, note that the VA reimburses patients for some care-related transportation.
+Finally, note that the VA reimburses patients for some care-related transportation, with this information available in CDW.
 From a societal perspective, reimbursed travel expenses should not be counted as a patient cost.
 Reimbursements may also be captured through patient surveys.

-Copayments do not apply to most categories of Veterans, although some VA patients do make some payment for their care.
+Copayments do not apply to most categories of Veterans, although some VA patients do make some payment for their care depending on their priority group.
 From a societal perspective the particular payer is not a significant issue; the total payment is the same regardless of how it is divided among VA, the patient, and third-party payers.
 In a budget impact analysis, however, where only the provider’s costs are counted, then copayments in theory should be regarded as an offsetting income for VA.
 A review of VA utilization data will indicate what proportion of people receiving a particular VA service are exempt from copayments, and VA publishes copayment amounts.